eric-endsley/tap-room-redux/README.md

  1. Run a terminal (e.g. GitBash) in the project directory and enter the terminal command "npm install" which will install all necessary components.

  2. Enter the commands "npm run build" followed by "npm run start" to initiate a live reloading instance of the webpage locally.

+3. Optionally, you may run the prewritten tests in this repo (or write your own if you'd like) with the terminal command "npm test"

 ## Technologies Used
 React, React-Bootstrap, Javascript, JSX, Node, HTML, CSS